juniorsysadmin/juniorsysadmin-dnscache/README.markdown

 ####`listen_ip`

 IP dnscache environment variable.
-Defaults to $::ipaddress
+Defaults to 127.0.0.1

 ####`log_account`

 Account that will be used to run multilog for dnscache.
 Must have a UID and GID.
 Defaults to Gdnslog.

+####`log_mode`

+Permissions for the /var/log/dnscache folder (osfamily: Debian) Defaults to 0755 .

 ####`mergequeries`